“Everyone must choose one of two pains: the pain of discipline, or the pain of regret” — Jim Rohn

 “You’ll never change your life until you change something you do daily.
 The secret of your success is found in your daily routine.” — John C. Maxwell

 As time is limited—and my main focus is on continuous self-development, learning and writing—I only allocate time to be with 20 clients per year.
-Send me a message below to inquire about my current availability for coaching.
-Share a little about your background, what you are struggling with, and your goals.
+Send me a message below to inquire about my current availability for coaching, and to book a free 20-minute discovery call.
+Please share a little about your background, what you are struggling with, and your goals.